stefan-it/turkish-bert/README.md

 We follow a different training procedure: instead of using a two-phase approach, that pre-trains the model for 90% with 128 sequence length and 10% with 512 sequence length, we pre-train the model with 512 sequence length for 1M steps on a v3-32 TPU.

+# mC4 ELECTRA

+In addition to the ELEC**TR**A base model, we also trained an ELECTRA model on the Turkish part of the mC4 corpus.
+We use a sequence length of 512 over the full training time and train the model for 1M steps on a v3-32 TPU.

 # Evaluation